Minimum forcing numbers of perfect matchings of circular and prismatic graphs: Introduction

 \section{Introduction}

 All graphs in this paper are finite and simple.
-Let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$.
-The order of $G$ means the number of vertices.
-A edge subset $S$ of $G$ is a matching if no two edges in $S$ share an end-vertex, and is a perfect matching if each vertex of $G$ is incident with exactly one edge in $S$.
-For a perfect matching $M$ of a $G$, a subset $S$ of $M$ is called a {\sl forcing set} if $S$ is in no other perfect matchings of $G$.
-The forcing number of $M$ in $G$ is the smallest size of a forcing set of $M$, denoted by $f(G,M)$.
-The minimum forcing number of $G$ is the minimum value of forcing numbers of all perfect matchings in $G$, denoted by $f(G)$.
-In general the computation for the minimum forcing number of a bipartite graph is a NP-complete problem \cite{Adams,Afshani}.
-For a survey and some recent work on matching forcing, see \cite{che,Liu}.
+For a graph $G$, let $V(G)$ denote its vertex set and $E(G)$ its edge set.
+The order of $G$ is the number of its vertices.
+An edge subset $S\subseteq E(G)$ is called a matching if no two edges in $S$ share a common end-vertex.
+A matching of $G$ is perfect if it covers every vertex of $G$.
+For a perfect matching $M$ of $G$, a subset $S$ of $M$ is called a {\it forcing set} if $S$ is contained in no other perfect matchings of $G$.
+The \textit{forcing number} of $M$ in $G$, denoted by $f(G,M)$, is the smallest size of a forcing set for $M$.
+The \textit{minimum forcing number} of $G$, denoted by $f(G)$, is defined as the minimum value of \(f(G, M)\) over all perfect matchings $M$ of $G$.
+In general, computing the minimum forcing number of a bipartite graph is an NP-complete problem \cite{Adams,Afshani}.
+For two surveys and some recent work on matching forcing, see \cite{che,Liu,zhang2025}.

-The forcing number of a perfect matching of a graph originates from theoretical chemistry, which coincides with the innate degree of freedom of a Kekul\'e structure of polycyclic aromatic compounds by Klein and Randi\'c \cite{Klein1}.
-Harary et al. \cite{Harary} used the term forcing.
-In fact forcing idea appeared in various structures of combinatorics, such as graph coloring, Latin square, dominating, block design, etc.
+The concept of the forcing number of a perfect matching of a graph originated in theoretical chemistry, where it corresponds to the ``innate degree of freedom" of a Kekul\'e structure of polycyclic aromatic compounds, introduced by Klein and Randi\'c \cite{Klein1}.
+The term ``forcing" was later adopted in graph theory by Harary et al. \cite{Harary}.
+The forcing idea has since appeared in various combinatorial structures \cite{Donovan2003}, such as graph colorings, Latin squares, dominating sets, and block designs.

-Let $Q_n$ be the $n$-dimensional hypercube graph, whose vertex set consists of vectors in $\{0,1\}^n$ and two vectors are adjacent if they differ in exactly one coordinate.
-Diwan \cite{Diwan} obtained the minimum forcing number of $Q_n$ by a linear algebra technique, settling a conjecture due to Pachter and Kim \cite{Pather} that was revised by Riddle \cite{Riddle}, who ever proved Theorem \ref{diwan} for even $d$ by using a combinatorial approach.
+Let $Q_d$ denote the $d$-dimensional hypercube graph, whose vertex set is $\{0,1\}^d$, and where two vertices are adjacent if and only if their corresponding vectors differ in exactly one coordinate.
+Diwan \cite{Diwan} determined the minimum forcing number of $Q_n$ by a linear algebra technique, settling a conjecture originally posed by Pachter and Kim \cite{Pather} and later revised by Riddle \cite{Riddle}.
+Riddle had previously verified the statement for even $d$ by a combinatorial approach.

 \begin{thm}[Diwan \cite{Diwan}] $f(Q_d)=2^{d-2}$ for any integer $d\geq 2$. \end{thm}